mobile marketing strategy

 Communication Analyses

-After outlining the activities you are about to work on, you need to set what resources you are going to spend.
+After outlining the activities you are about to work on, you need to determine the resources you will spend.

-Your brand analysis and your competitors’ brand analysis shouldn’t take more than one day.
+Your brand and competitors’ analysis shouldn’t take more than one day.
 These two sections can be taken care of by one person.
 If you have the human resources and want to move faster, you can assign two people, one for each.

 The USP

-It’s important to keep in mind that a USP is a unique advantage only you provide to your customers.
+It’s important to remember that a USP is a unique advantage that only you provide to your customers.
 How are you better than your competition?

-E.g., you have a cryptocurrency exchange.
+For example, you have a cryptocurrency exchange.
 Your competitors offer online crypto-wallets inside their platforms.
-Your platform also provides that, but a good USP could be: “Free crypto-wallet hardware for active traders.”
+Your platform also provides that, but a good USP could be “Free crypto-wallet hardware for active traders.”

 Benefits

 When it comes to benefits, they can be common to your competitors.
-Also, you have to ensure you offer enough benefits so customers don’t consider your competitors a better alternative.
+You also have to ensure you offer enough benefits so customers don’t consider your competitors a better alternative.

 For example, all your competitors have trading courses, a mobile app, 24/7 support, and direct exchange between some tokens.
 Make sure your exchange offers these benefits as well.